mdecrevoisier/Splunk-input-windows-baseline/README.md

 * Provides a description for each event ID as well as a **MITRE ATT&CK reference** (when applicable).
 * Provides **DFIR capacities** in regards of RDP usage, proxy and network configuration changes, Microsoft Office security alerts, Windows updates, MSI packages execution, activation or deactivation of Windows features, VHD disk mount, private key access, group policy updates, time service, firewall configuration change, default file association change, connected networks, LDAP queries ...

-## How to use the configuration file
+# Configuration file
 The configuration file can be applied on any Windows host (Vista or higher) where the *Splunk Universal Forwarder* is deployed.

-Some remarks before deploying it:
+## Configuration file remarks
-* Specific input configuration related to Splunk stack (format, sourcetype, index, evt_resolve_ad_obj, start_from ...) has to be done by your operations team.
+* Specific input configuration related to Splunk stack (`format, sourcetype, index, evt_resolve_ad_obj, start_from ...`) has to be done by your operations team.
 * Some inputs are currently set to `disabled = 1`.
 This is due to a lack of documentation, time, testing or just not found documentation.
 Once reliable information will be obtained, I will update the configuration.
 Improvements or suggestions are welcome!
 * Some inputs are mark with `!!!
 EVENT LOG FILE DISABLED PER DEFAULT !!!`.
 This means that the event log is disabled per default and needs to be activated.
 This can be done manually or per GPO following the instructions from my project [Windows auditing baseline](https://github.com/mdecrevoisier/Windows-auditing-baseline).
 * REGEX are built using the `renderXml = true` option.
 If you disabled it, they will stop working.
 * A unique identifier is provided close to each category (except for the `Security` event log).
 This should allow you to easily retrieve more information about the event log or event ID in my [Windows mindmaps](https://github.com/mdecrevoisier/Microsoft-eventlog-mindmap) or [Windows auditing baseline](https://github.com/mdecrevoisier/Windows-auditing-baseline) projects.

-## Configuration file
+## Configuration file path
 The configuration file can be found in the `splunk-windows-input` folder.

 # Out of scope
 The following topcis are currently not in the scope of this project:
 * Metrics collection (CPU, RAM, EPS, ...).
 * Noise reduction (but suggestions are welcome !).
-* Transformations or parsers
+* Transformations or parsers.
-* Input configuration for log files, specially `Windows DNS Server debug, DHCP Server transactions, IIS weberserver transactions ...`
+* Input configuration for log files (e.g.: `Windows DNS Server debug, DHCP Server transactions, IIS weberserver transactions ...`
 * Firewall filtering platform events (`IDs 5154, 5156, 5152...`).
 We recommend instead to use SYSMON `ID 3`.
 * Network share access events (`IDs 5140 and 5145`).
-We recommend instead to use SYSMON `ID 18`. (named pipes)
+We recommend instead to use SYSMON `ID 18`. (named pipes).

 # Sources